Skip to main content

 AspectKPVLiraglutide

 AdministrationCan be taken orally, sublingually, or as suppositories/enemas for gut inflammation.
 Topical use for skin conditions.
-Stable orally unlike most peptides.Subcutaneous injection once daily at any time, independent of meals.
+Stable orally unlike most peptides.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For